|Best with a ceramic blade||Andis 63700 BGRC Hair Clipper with Detachable Blade||Check Price||

 This affordable pick offers 49 settings to give you control to create sharp lines, edges, and shapes.

 Never worry about running out of charge mid-shave with this pick from Bevel—the battery lasts up to six hours.

-A beard, or lack thereof, can say a lot about a person’s style and sensibilities.
-A perfectly twirled mustache has an element of whimsy, a full beard suggests a sense of rugged adventure, neat, trim edges showcase thoughtfulness and precision, while a little stubble can appear cool and casual.
-Your facial hair is totally customizable, but you need to feel confident and in control when it comes to shaping, shaving, and trimming to get the best out of your beard.
-A great trimmer is vital when it comes to avoiding uneven sides, painful razor burn, and general unhappiness when looking in the mirror.
-The best beard trimmers keep quality in mind when it comes to form and function.
+Your beard, or lack thereof, can say a lot about your style and sensibilities.
+A perfectly twirled mustache conveys an element of whimsy, whereas a full beard suggests a sense of rugged adventure.
+Neat, trim facial hair showcases thoughtfulness and precision, but a little stubble can make you appear cool and casual.
+Your facial hair is totally customizable, but it takes a steady hand and solid set of beard products to get the look you want and send the right message.
+A great trimmer is the centerpiece of any man’s facial hair toolkit.
+The best beard trimmer makes it easy to balance uneven sides, avoid painful razor burn, and ensure you’re happy with what you see in the mirror.

 - Best beard trimmer with a ceramic blade: Andis 63700 BGRC Hair Clippers

 - Best beard trimmer for shaping: Braun BT7240